Nimeesh-Patel/MP/CONTRIBUTING.md

 4. **Submit a Pull Request**:
    - Provide a clear description of your changes.
    - Reference related conjectures or critiques.
+   - Include a completed `templates/critique_template.md` summarising any criticism and how it was addressed.
+Pull requests without this may be asked to provide it before merging.

 ## Philosophy Alignment